Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

 ### IDBac Database Depositions
-This flowchart is giude on how to contribute genetically verified strains to the IDBac protein MS public database.
+This flow chart is a guide on how to deposit genetically verified strains in the IDBac protein MS database.

 Click on a step for links to the required tools/pages.